dinhomathias/Amc/Extensions-–-Your-first-Bot.md

 If you create an `Updater` object, it will create a `Dispatcher` for you and link them together with a `Queue`.
 You can then register handlers of different types in the `Dispatcher`, which will sort the updates fetched by the `Updater` according to the handlers you registered, and deliver them to a callback function that you defined.

 Every handler is an instance of any subclass of the `telegram.ext.Handler` class.
-The library provides handler classes for almost all your needs, but if you need something very specific, you can also subclass `Handler` yourself.
+The library provides handler classes for almost all use cases, but if you need something very specific, you can also subclass `Handler` yourself.

 To begin, you'll need an Access Token.
 If you already read and followed [Introduction to the API](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Introduction-to-the-API), you can use the one you generated then.
 If not: To generate an Access Token, you have to talk to [@BotFather](https://telegram.me/botfather) and follow a few simple steps (described [here](https://core.telegram.org/bots#botfather)).
 You should really read the introduction first, though.